AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/social-media-renditions.md

 1. **Define Target Dimensions:** Each social media platform has specific image size requirements.
 You'll need to define these dimensions for the platforms you target.
 2. **Upload Source Image:** Use the [Firefly Upload API](../api/upload_image/) to upload your original image.
 3. **Generate Renditions:** Utilize [Firefly's Expand Image API](../api/generative_expand/V3/) to create resized versions of the image according to the defined dimensions.
-4. **Download and Save:** Retrieve the generated images and save them locally or to your preferred storage.

-## Step 1: Define Social Media Platform Dimensions
+## Define Social Media Platform Dimensions

 First, let's define the image dimensions required for different social media platforms.
 Here's an example of common dimensions: